aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 !!! note
     The two servers on DC1 (`dc1-leaf1-server1` and `dc1-leaf2-server1`) and the two servers on DC2 (`dc2-leaf1-server1` and `dc2-leaf2-server1`) at the bottom are **not** configured by AVD, but the switch ports used to connect to the servers are.

-The same pattern used in the single DC example is followed, where
+The same pattern used in the single DC example is followed:

 - Group names use uppercase and underscore
 - All hostnames use lowercase and dashes

 The drawing also shows the relationships between groups and their children.
-Be aware that all declarations on a higher level are inheritet to chidren automatically.
+Be aware that all declarations on a higher level are inherited by chidren automatically.

 ### Content of the inventory.yml file

 This section describes the entire `ansible-avd-examples/dual-dc-l3ls/inventory.yml` file used to represent the above topology.

-In this example we will consider that no DNS is avaliable and will define the IPs that the Ansible host hast to reach per device.
+In this example, we will consider that no DNS is available and define the IPs that the Ansible host has to reach per device.

 ```yaml title="inventory.yml"
 ---